apivideo/api.video-documentation/sdks/player/apivideo-android-player-analytics.md

 ## FAQ

-If you have any questions, ask us in the [community](https://community.api.video) or use [Issues](https://github.com/apivideo/api.video-android-player-analytics/issues).
+If you have any questions, use [Issues](https://github.com/apivideo/api.video-android-player-analytics/issues).